-You are further instructed that you may consider all relevant facts and circumstances surrounding the killing, if any, of Jamie Lujan, and the previous relationship, if any, existing between the accused and Jamie Lujan, together with all relevant facts and circumstances going to show the condition of the mind of the accused at the time of the offense alleged in the indictment.
+You are further instructed that you may consider all relevant facts and circumstances surrounding the killing, if any, of Ryan Sullivan, and the previous relationship existing between the accused and Ryan Sullivan, if any, together with all relevant facts and circumstances going to show the condition of the mind of the accused at the time of the offense alleged in the indictment.

-You are instructed that in order to convict the Defendant of the offense of capital murder you must find from the evidence beyond a reasonable doubt that the murder, if any, occurred in the course of the commission or attempted commission of the offense of retaliation, as herein defined, in that it occurred in an attempt to commit, during the commission, or in the immediate flight after the attempt or the commission of the offense of retaliation.
+You are instructed that in order to convict the Defendant of the offense of capital murder you must find from the evidence beyond a reasonable doubt that the murder, if any, occurred and that it was for remuneration.